Nigeria Government Budget: Revenues and Spending

 How much is Nigeria Government Revenue?

-- Government Revenues in Nigeria increased to 1227 NGN Billion (2.666 B USD) in the third quarter of 2022.
+- Government Revenues in Nigeria decreased to 1342 NGN Billion (1.758 B USD) in the first quarter of 2023.
 The maximum volume was 1481 NGN Billion and minimum was 499 NGN Billion

 - Data published Quarterly by Central Bank.